Freemasons in Venice and the Church of Saint Mary MagdaleneMysteries & Legends

 Temanza himself is buried inside the church and his headstone is decorated with a line and compasses, the most important symbol of the Freemasonry, as its members would define themselves as ‘builders'.

 It is no surprise that this ‘Freemasonry' church is dedicated to Mary Magdalene, a mysterious figure, sometimes rejected by the church, beloved instead by the Freemasonry and its members who considered her a symbol of wisdom and the struggle against the obscurantism of the church.

-If the unusual places of Venice are the ones that interest you the most, contact us!
+Unfortunately, this church is not open to visitors but if the unusual places of Venice are the ones that interest you the most, contact us!
 We will create an unforgettable personalized tour in Venice just for you in collaboration with Francesca, the editor of this popular section.

 Venice: 10 songs that will make you think of Venice

 Sometimes we hear the first few lines of a song and our minds are suddenly transported back to a place, a memory or a dream.
 We put tog...View